Moving picture of life and death in Pompeii at London exhibition

 Some items from the smaller, seaside town of Herculaneum were preserved in better condition, buried under hot volcanic material four times the heat of a boiling kettle.

-"That carbonized wood ... so the seven pieces of furniture we have from Herculaneum are the most special things we have."
+"That carbonised wood ... so the seven pieces of furniture we have from Herculaneum are the most special things we have."

 The furniture includes a linen chest, an inlaid stool, a garden bench, and a crib that still rocks on curved runners.